stream-interop/stream-interop/README.md

 - `public function getSize() : ?int<0,max>`
     - Returns the length of the encapsulated resource in bytes as if by the [`fstat()`][] value for `size`, or null if indeterminate or on error.

+Implementations MAY get the size of the encapsulated resource internally without affording _SizableStream_.

 Notes: